Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/README.md

 # Setting up OpenCore and OpenRAN for 5G Simulation

 Hi!
 In this repo I want to share how to setting 5G OpenCore using Open5Gs, OpenRAN using UERANSIM for 5G SA, and OpenRAN using srsRAN for 5G NSA.
 For remarks, I don't own these codes.
-I put all sources in this below:
+I put all sources below:

 [Building Open5GS from Sources | Open5GS](https://open5gs.org/open5gs/docs/guide/02-building-open5gs-from-sources/)